Streaming SQL

 First Submission and Physical Execution Plan Generation:

-- During the first submission of Streaming SQL, the system performs a complete compilation process, including syntax parsing, query optimization, and physical execution plan generation.
+- On the first submission of a Streaming SQL job, the system performs a full compilation process, including syntax parsing, query optimization, and physical execution plan generation.

-- The physical execution plan (DAG diagram) generated at this stage will be solidified for subsequent execution cycles.
+- The physical execution plan (DAG) generated at this stage is persisted and reused for subsequent execution cycles.

 -

-- Once the physical execution plan is generated and solidified, subsequent execution cycles will mostly use this plan directly without recompilation.
+- Once the physical execution plan is generated and persisted, subsequent execution cycles use it directly in most cases, without recompilation.

-- This means that each time data arrives, Streaming SQL can skip the time-consuming parsing and optimization steps and directly enter the execution phase.
+- This means that each time data arrives, Streaming SQL can skip the time-consuming parsing and optimization steps and go straight to execution.

-- During execution, the optimizer will also monitor the amount of data to be processed each time.
-If the data volume changes significantly, making the execution plan suboptimal, the optimizer will regenerate and solidify the physical execution plan.
+- During execution, the optimizer also monitors the volume of data to be processed each cycle.
+If the data volume changes significantly enough to make the current plan suboptimal, the optimizer regenerates and persists a new physical execution plan.

 -